Zhongqi-F/Sim-FAST/README.md

 ## Using the code

 **Please ensure running in MATLAB 2024a or newer version!**
-In the live script functions are created as we working through examles.
-This is only supported in 2024a or newer.
-In older MATLAB versions, functions must be in the back (which makes the flow of text not ideal)
+In the live script ("living textbook"), functions are created as we are working through examles.
+Thus, deifinition of functions are merged with global codes.
+Running such mixture of live script is only supported in 2024a or newer.
+In older MATLAB versions, functions must be in the back (which is not ideal when the code is integrated into textbooks).
+This "living-textbook" idea is only possible with the 2024a or newer MATLAB so Hey!
+We are definitely the state-of-the-art!

 When using the code, please add "00_SourceCode_Elements" and "00_SourceCode_Solver" to the path in MATLAB.
 For some examples, we can use "00_SourceCode_Elements_Advanced"